Curly Hair 101: The Ultimate Guide to Getting Gorgeous Curls

 For best results, apply to wet hair by gently raking through curls with a wide tooth comb.
 Can also be used on dried curls for extra moisturisation.

-We’d recommend using Pre:Curl Spray and then our Pre:Curl Crème.
+We’d recommend mixing Pre:Curl gel into Pre:Curl Crème when using both together following Pre:Curl Spray if you are using it.
 Sometimes the spray is enough e.g. for type 2 curls, but when dealing with extra dry curls, Pre:Curl Crème becomes a lifesaver!

 Fixing your curls in place

-For a frizz-free, flawless finish look no further than FFOR Full:Proof Finish fixing mist!
+For a frizz-free, flawless finish look no further than Full:Proof Finish fixing mist!

 Enriched with organic orange and cinnamon, hair is locked into place for a long-lasting, natural hold without any sticky residue weighing the hair.

-Spray onto dry or damp hair to fix it into place for the perfect finishing touch!
+Spray a fine mist onto dry or damp hair from arm's length to fix it into place for the perfect finishing touch!

 Caring for your curls between washes